 What is a manual toothbrush?

-A manual toothbrush is a hand held unit that is operated by hand, manually, it's the one that everyone has been exposed to in their life, in some way, shape or form.
-In fact, some of the first manual toothbrushes were made from animal hair as the bristles and bone or bamboo as the handle, there were also designs made using twigs and sticks with frayed ends.
-It’s quite fascinating actually, to see some of the early oral care artifacts that have been discovered in excavation.
+A manual toothbrush is a hand held unit.
+It's the one that everyone has been exposed to in their life, in some way, shape or form.
+In fact, some of the first manual toothbrushes were made from animal hair for the bristles and bone or bamboo as the handle.
+There were also designs made using twigs and sticks with frayed ends.
+It’s quite fascinating actually to see some of the early oral care artifacts that have been discovered in excavation.

 Sizes and Shapes